lmouline/thesis/outline.md

 **Goal:** Present and argue the problematic addressed by the thesis **Link with previous section:** present the problemeatic which exist in the previously described context and exemplify it with the given example
-**Link with next section:** introduce the SE challenges that come with these problematics **Introduction:** Adaptation and abstraction requires data to either reason over them or build the representation.
+**Link with next section:** introduce the SE challenges that come with these problematics **Introduction:** Adaptation and abstraction require data to either reason over them or build the representation.
 However, these data are always uncertain.
-If this uncertainty can significantly impact the adaption process, first it should be present in the abstraction layer and second considered by the adaptation process.
-Moreover, adaptation create actions which need time have measurable effects.
-If this delay is superior to the frequency of the reasoning process, then actions with their effects should be part to the abstraction layer in order to be considered by the adaption process.
+If this uncertainty can significantly impact the adaptation process, first it should be present in the abstraction layer and second considered by the adaptation process.
+Moreover, adaptation creates actions which need time to have measurable effects.
+If this delay is greater than the frequency of the reasoning process, then actions with their effects should be part of the abstraction layer in order to be considered by the adaptation process.
 In this section, I detailed these two problematics characteristics of adaptive systems and I exemplify them on the Luxembourg smart grid use case.
 **Contents:**
 - data are uncertain and action have delayed